 There are numerous designs and sizes, from those that disassemble for easy transport to a picnic ground or campsite to those that can be wheeled into the backyard to feed the whole neighborhood or used for commercial cooking.
 But how do you know which one is the right model for your needs?
 There are a number of things to think about to make sure you get the right portable propane deep fryer at the best price.

-At a glance, many of these portable propane deep flyers have a similar design: a robust stand houses a propane burner and supports a cook pot.
+At a glance, many of these portable propane deep flyers have a similar design: a robust stand houses a propane burner and supports a cooking pot.
 However, there are a couple of less common options that might suit you better.
 To make the right choice, you need to answer a few key questions.

 The word “portable” means different things to different people.
 For some, the fryer needs to come apart so it can fit in the back of the family car or storage area of the RV.
 There are models with folding stands and relatively shallow cooking pans that are ideal for this purpose.